OGRECave/ogre/Docs/src/rtss.md

 When the user asks the system to generate shaders for a given technique he has to provide a name for the target technique scheme.
 The system then creates a new technique based on the source technique but with a different scheme name.

-The idea behind this concept is to use Ogre's built in mechanism of material schemes, so all the user has to do in order to use the new technique is to call Ogre::Viewport::setMaterialScheme.
+The idea behind this concept is to use Ogre's built-in mechanism of material schemes, so all the user has to do in order to use the new technique is to call Ogre::Viewport::setMaterialScheme.

 Before each viewport update, the system performs a validation step of all associated shader based techniques it created.
 This step includes automatic synchronization with the scene lights and fog states.
 When the system detects that a scheme is out of date it generates the appropriate shaders for each technique new.